Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Discussion

 \subsubsection{Contemporary \texorpdfstring{\acp{PDK}}{PDKs} are Susceptible to Trojans}

 In all four cell libraries extracted from the public dataset, we identified pairs of cell types that are functionally different, but visually close to indistinguishable.
 To an adversary choosing cell replacements wisely, this presents a lucrative toolbox for Trojan insertion in a highly surreptitious manner.
 Exacerbating this issue, in all but the 65\,nm \acf{PDK}, we discovered cells with perfectly identical via placements.
-To metrics focusing on via analysis, these cell pairs are perfectly indistinguishable in an information theoretical sense, \ie, detection of such cell replacements is impossible even in an ideal scenario assuming perfect sample preparation, zero noise, and no manufacturing variability.
+To metrics focusing on via analysis, these cell pairs are perfectly indistinguishable in an information theoretical sense, \ie, detection of such cell replacements is impossible considering the type of imaging even in an ideal scenario assuming perfect sample preparation, zero noise, and no manufacturing variability.
 Our detailed analysis of the template-matching-based method by Puschner~\etal shows that even computationally heavy methods taking into account features beyond vias will be largely unable to capture meaningful differences between those cells, granting an adversary a high likelihood of evading any type of optical inspection.
 We consider it unlikely that a skilled human analyst fares better than the automated methods, especially considering the impracticality of manually checking each individual cell in large designs.

-More complex sample preparation and imaging techniques beyond the methods used to create the original dataset are of limited help.
-By approaching sample preparation from the front side, delayering the sample to surface the lowermost metal layer, imaging said layer may reveal visual differences in functionally highly different cells such as the INV--NOR pair encountered on the 40\,nm \ac{IC}.
-However, in the cases of invisible inversions, such as the XOR--XNOR pair on the 90\,nm \ac{IC}, differences on this layer will be minimal or non-existent as contacts are in identical locations.
+More complex sample preparation and imaging techniques are of limited help.
+Front-side delayering to expose the lowermost metal layer may reveal visual differences in functionally diverse cells such as the INV--NOR pair encountered on the 40\,nm \ac{IC}.
+However, for invisible inversions, such as the XOR--XNOR pair on the 90\,nm \ac{IC}, contacts are in identical locations and differences on this layer will be minimal or non-existent.
 Additionally, the multitude of materials encountered in this approach renders sample preparation more difficult and costly.
-Image analysis of this metal layer is concerned with polygons rather than point clouds, which would require defenders to extract vector representations from the cells -- an approach algorithmically much more involved and practically still difficult to implement with the necessary accuracy, and object of ongoing research efforts~\cite{yu2022datadriven, rothaug2025advancing}.
+Image analysis of this metal layer is concerned with polygons rather than point clouds, which would require defenders to extract vector representations from the cells -- an algorithmically more involved problem that remains the object of ongoing research~\cite{yu2022datadriven, rothaug2025advancing}.